aymenzarour/Kubernetes/k8s-networking/Readme.md

 2. Apply the service definition using `kubectl apply -f your-service.yaml`.
 3. Use the service name and appropriate type to access the pods from other parts of the cluster.

-For detailed information on creating services, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/).

-Feel free to explore different service types and experiment with load balancing configurations for your applications.